 While nobody likes a work acronym, some are actually pretty darn useful.
 Take OKRs—or "Objectives and Key Results": when used properly, they can superpower company growth, health and happiness.
 OKRs represent essential metrics for outlining what you want to achieve and how you plan to get there.
 But how do you go about setting them?
 And what tools can you use to make the whole process of communicating and tracking them painless?

-Crucially, OKRs are not simply more business jargon.
-Not to be confused with KPIs (Key Performance Indicators), they help organizations and teams set out strategies and goals in managable chunks.
+OKRs are not simply more business jargon.
+Not to be confused with KPIs (Employee performance KPIs), they help organizations and teams set out strategies and goals in managable chunks.
 They provide a reference to help you evaluate how well you did against what you set out to do, and can be used for anything from performance to productivity.
 Essentially, OKRs boil down to two simple parts:

-- Objectives – A qualitative, far-reaching statement of what you're trying to achieve.
-Example: increasing company revenue by 10%
+Objectives – A qualitative, far-reaching statement of what you're trying to achieve.
+E.g. increasing company revenue by 10%

-- Key results – A quantitative, measurable outcome – often within a set timeframe – showing what meeting that objective looks like.
-Example: by acquiring 100 new customers by Q3
+Key results – A quantitative, measurable outcome (often within a set timeframe) showing objectives have been met.
+E.g. acquiring 100 new customers by Q3

 - Be effective and clear in setting goals